-GBO's goal is to actively manage the underwriting cycle whilst maintaining a well-diversified portfolio.
-As a consequence this aids in supporting TransRe's objective of achieving long-term book value growth.
+GBO's goal is to actively manage the underwriting cycle whilst maintaining a well-diversified portfolio and consequently to support TransRe's objective of achieving long-term book value growth.

 GBO's portfolio and results reflect the continuous evolvement of TransRe's brand in Germany and Austria as strong non-life reinsurer.
 Even in the current competitive market environment, GBO managed to broaden the basis of business with an increasing number of clients and brokers.
-The membership in the German Insurers Association (GDV), active cooperation with universities, the annual GBO liability discussion forum and presentations at conferences support the broadening of the client basis.
+The branch's membership in the German Insurers Association (GDV), active cooperation with universities, the annual GBO liability discussion forum, activities in the area of InsurTech and presentations at conferences support the broadening of the client base.